Haxer900/ADVANCE/replit.md

-# ZENTHRA E-commerce Platform
+# MORE THAN FASHION E-commerce Platform

 ## Overview

-ZENTHRA is a premium e-commerce platform built with a modern full-stack architecture featuring React frontend and Express.js backend.
+MORE THAN FASHION is a premium e-commerce platform built with a modern full-stack architecture featuring React frontend and Express.js backend.
 The application showcases luxury lifestyle products with an elegant user interface, comprehensive shopping cart functionality, and newsletter subscription capabilities.
-The system is designed with a focus on premium user experience, featuring sophisticated styling with custom ZENTHRA branding, responsive design, and smooth user interactions.
+The system is designed with a focus on premium user experience, featuring sophisticated styling with custom MORE THAN FASHION branding, responsive design, and smooth user interactions.

 ## User Preferences